“Irene Wortham Center provides a happy, healthy and safe home for loved ones.”

 Irene Wortham Center Accredited Intermediate Care Homes include:

-- Rose St. Home: Ranging in age from childhood to mid-twenties, these residents are the most medically fragile and receive a level of care that reflects this.
+- Rose St. Home: Ranging in age from childhood to mid-thirties, these residents are the most medically fragile and receive a level of care that reflects this.

-- Dogwood Home: Ranging in age from late twenties to older adults, these residents have moderate to profound developmental challenges.
+- Dogwood Home: Ranging in age from early twenties to older adults, these residents have moderate to profound developmental challenges.

 At Irene Wortham Center, we believe in the power of family and its positive effects on helping individuals achieve their full potential.
 That’s why family members, friends and guardians are encouraged and welcomed to visit their loved ones any time.